rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 acr_values_**supported**

     OPTIONAL.
 The acrs supported.

+**iGov-NL**

+In case the request objects using pass by reference are supported, registration of `request_uri` is required to avoid attacks using rewrites.

+require_request_uri_registration

+    REQUIRED, value MUST be `true`.
+Either a URN or absolute HTTPS URI is required to be registered in case passing request objects by reference will be used.

+**/iGov-NL**

 The following example shows the JSON document found at a discovery endpoint for an authorization server: